 Psychological pressure and the challenge of letting go, that’s what Dahlke links to a urinary infection.
 You’re letting go of something that was essential to you, and that’s painful.
 A urinary infection symbolises letting go.
 The challenge is to just let it happen.

-When your voice is raucous, it doesn’t show its full potential.
+When your voice is hoarse, it doesn’t show its full potential.
 It’s the voice of someone who can’t stand for what they’re saying yet.
-Illness, yelling and smoking can make a voice more raucous, but the source of it is that the voice isn’t fully supported by the abdomen.
-People with a raucous voice, according to Dahlke, should learn to be silent and turn inwards.
+Illness, yelling and smoking can make a voice more hoarse, but the source of it is that the voice isn’t fully supported by the abdomen.
+People with a hoarse voice, according to Dahlke, should learn to be silent and turn inwards.

 Menstrual disorders, in the most broad sense, are connected to sexuality and a complicated mother-daughter relationship.
 On a deeper level, the fear of a new life or death, the circle of life, can be a cause.